-According to Tibetan Buddhist doctrine, small children can’t become a monk until they reach the age of 7 or 8 when they can drive crows away.
-Besides, the head of monastery will check their background.
-Those who have been with goldsmith, blacksmith, and butcher or practitioners of sky burial will be considered “unclean” and not a qualified candidate for being a Lama.
+According to Tibetan Buddhist doctrine, small children can’t become monks until they reach the age of 7 or 8 when they can drive crows away.
+Besides, the head of the monastery will check their background.
+Those who have been goldsmiths, blacksmiths, butchers, or practitioners of sky burial will be considered “unclean” and not a qualified candidate for being a Lama.

 Head of the monastery removed the remaining hair of the kid.

 If a kid proves to be qualified, he needs to find two teachers.
-One is responsible for his social conducts; the other takes care of his study of classics of Tibetan Buddhism.
-Mostly, these teachers would be his relatives such as uncle, older brothers, etc.
+One is responsible for his social conduct; the other takes care of his study of the classics of Tibetan Buddhism.
+Mostly, these teachers would be his relatives such as his uncle, older brothers, etc.

 Shortly after small monks begin their scholastic life in the monastery, they need to serve their mentor or master for 3 years, during which they will learn all the monastic disciplines and customs in monasteries; In addition, they are also expected to shoulder chores of the monastery and learn how to spell Tibetan Buddhist mantra and recite some basic prayers.

 After young Tibetan monks have a good command of the Tibetan language, it’s time for them to study the 5 Buddhist classics:

 a.Buddhist Logics (“Yinming”): It’s the most elementary knowledge of Buddhism, which is expected to be studied for 3 years.